komkritc/ESP32CAMSanpSend/README.md

 ## Usage
 1. Power on your ESP32-CAM module.
-2. The module will connect to Wi-Fi and start sending images to the Django server at regular intervals.
+2. The module will connect to Wi-Fi and start sending images to the Django server.
 3. Access uploaded images on the server in the `/media/images/` directory or through a web interface if implemented.

 ---